kevinpmcc/CV/README.md

 I've recently purchased an Arduino starter kit and have greatly enjoyed playing with this.
-I've successfully created the world's worst theremin and am in process of how to turn this into a Jean-Michel Jarre style keyboard.
+I've successfully created the world's worst theremin and am in the process of learning how to turn this into a Jean-Michel Jarre style keyboard.

 #### Long Term Thinking
   I've been through the pain of doing things fast and then trying to scale.
-Through first-hand experience I understand the importance of building things that are extendable and reusable.
+Through first-hand experience at Amazon I understand the importance of building things that are extendable and reusable.
 Being able to weigh up short-term gains versus long-term value.